Fool Hollow Lake Recreation Area

 Canoe & Kayak Rentals

 Wild Life Outdoors offers canoe and kayak rentals at the east dock of the lake.
-Rentals will reopen in late April 2015.
+Boat Rentals will reopen on May 1, 2015.
 For more information on our hourly and full day rates, family group rates, bait and fishing supplies, as well as snacks and drinks, call our rental facility located on the East Dock.
 (928) 892-9170.

 2015 Summer Interpretive Programs